Jsinco/BreweryX/docs/en/guide/default_config.md

 useLogBlock: true

-# -- MultiServer/BungeeCord --
-# If Brewery is running on multiple connected Servers (via BungeeCord)
-# a shared Database can be used here to synchronise drunkenness and to be able to use encoded brews between them.

-multiServerDB:
-  # If using the Database is enabled
-  enabled: false
-  # If the drunkenness of players should be synchronised between Servers
-  syncDrunkeness: true
-  host: localhost
-  port: '3306'
-  user: minec
-  password: xyz
-  database: base

 # -- Various Other Settings --

 # If items in Offhand should be added to the cauldron as well [false]